Carlos Alcaraz beats rival Jannik Sinner at the U.S. Open for a 6th Slam title and the No. 1 ranking

 An hour and 20 minutes in, it was a set apiece, after Alcaraz ceded one for the first time all tournament, allowing Neale Fraser to retain his distinction as the most recent man to win every set he played at the event — in 1960.

-As Sinner worked his way into things, he would celebrate points by pumping a fist toward the box where his coaches and others, including Olympic champion ski racer Lindsey Vonn, were seated.
+As Sinner worked his way into things, he would celebrate points by pumping a fist toward his guest box, which included Olympic champion ski racer Lindsey Vonn.

-Ah, but it was Alcaraz who seemed to have more ticket-buyers on his side.
+Ah, but it was Alcaraz who appeared to have more ticket-buyers on his side.

 They regaled him with standing ovations.
 For one particularly magical volley at a hard-to-believe angle struck just before the ball hit the court — even Alcaraz himself liked that one, saying “Wow!” and breaking into a wide grin.
 For one special overhead smash to a corner with the tailing movement of a firefly.